How to Merge JSON Files: Fastest and Easiest Way (2026)

 sed -i '$ d' "$OUTPUT"

-echo "Merged YAML files into $OUTPUT"Use Cases
+echo "Merged YAML files into $OUTPUT"In-depth walkthrough

 Shallow merge: top-level keys from all files are combined.
 If two files have the same top-level key, the last file's value wins and overwrites the first.
 Example: file1 has database: postgres and file2 has database: mysql.
 Shallow merge gives you database: mysql.